fullstackgada/storedprocedure-function-interactive/README.md

 ## 🎯 Features

-- 🧠 Simple explanation of special function concepts in Hindi
+- 🧠 Simple explanation of stored procedures and functions in Hindi
-- 👩‍💼👨‍💼 Characters: Babita (learner) & Jethalal (explainer)
+- 👨‍🏫 Characters: Bhide (learner) & Jethalal (explainer)
-- 📝 Code examples and interactive demos
-- 🖥️ Interactive area to test and see function outputs
+- 🗄️ Live demo database with Accounts, Employees, and Transactions tables
+- 🔧 Interactive money transfer using a simulated stored procedure
+- ⚡ Bonus calculation using a simulated SQL function
+- 📊 Performance comparison: regular query vs function vs procedure
-- 📊 Visualizations and real-world analogies
+- 💬 TMKOC-style dialogues and explanations
-- 📋 Comparison table of properties and use-cases
+- 📋 Code editor panels for procedure and function SQL code
 - 📱 Fully responsive, modern, and colourful UI

 ---

 ## 📚 Topics Covered

+- What is a stored procedure?
-- What are special functions?
+- What is a function (in SQL)?
+- Differences between stored procedures and functions
+- When to use which (use-cases)
+- Performance comparison and best practices
 - Real-world analogies using TMKOC characters
 - Hands-on testing and visualization
-- Why these functions matter in programming

 ---